typed-ember/ember-cli-typescript/README.md

 This addon takes the following approach to allow this dual use:

-- is starts with the following [blueprint](https://github.com/emberwatch/ember-cli-typescript/blob/master/blueprints/ember-cli-typescript/files/tsconfig.json)
+- it starts with the following [blueprint](https://github.com/emberwatch/ember-cli-typescript/blob/master/blueprints/ember-cli-typescript/files/tsconfig.json)

 - the generated tsconfig file does not set "outDir" and sets "noEmit" to true.
   This allows you to run vscode and tsc without creating `.js` files throughout